UseFedora/teachable_timer/README.md

-# gifcountdown
+# Gif countdown timers
-Gif countdown timers
+Using rmagick